DeepSkyWorkflows/Stellinator/README.md

 ```
 ## Getting started

-Check out our [releases](https://github.com/JeremyLikness/DeepSkyWorkflows/releases) to download the latest.
+Check out our [releases](https://github.com/DeepSkyWorkflows/Stellinator/releases) to download the latest.
+Install wherever you like, and make sure that directory is in your path when you run it.

 > **NOTE** be sure to run using the `-s` flag to see how your filesystem will be impacted without making changes!